 The reunion groups are based on the Cursillo 4th day model.
 When an individual attends a Cursillo event, they are encouraged to join a group of other Christians who continuing to practice piety, study and action, and sharing with other members of the group.
 It’s a wonderful time of mutual encouragement and spiritual accountability.
 St. James does not limit attendance in these groups to people who have attended Cursillo.
 Anyone wanting to share their relationship with Jesus Christ is welcome.

 The Vestry is the governing body of the parish presiding over the financial and organizational affairs.
 The Vestry consists of the Rector, six voting members (including a Senior and Junior Warden), a Treasurer and a Clerk are selected by the vestry who attend all meetings but are not voting members.
-The Vestry meets the 2nd Tuesday of each month at 6:00 p.m. at the church, and at other times as required by urgent church business.
+The Vestry meets the 3rd Wednesday of each month at 5:00 p.m. at the church, and at other times as required by urgent church business.
 Each year two members rotate off and their replacements are elected by the parish.
-Elections are held at the annual meeting of the church in January.
+Elections are held at the annual meeting of the church in January/February.
 Any member of St. James who is in good standing and a giver of record for the past year, and also confirmed in the Episcopal Church is eligible to serve on the Vestry.